snicholspa/tips_tricks_howtos/apex_ords/apex_ords_install/how_to_intall_config_apex_and_ords.md

     </copy>
     ```

-3. Open the firewall on the Compute Instance and update the VCN for the ORDS Port
+3. Open the firewall on the Compute Instance and update the VCN Ingress Rules for the ORDS Port

-    As linux user OPC
+    **Note:** As linux user OPC
+    **Note:** Be sure to update the port in the command below before running.

     ```
     <copy>
     sudo firewall-cmd --list-all
-    sudo firewall-cmd --zone=public --add-port=8443/tcp --permanent
+    sudo firewall-cmd --zone=public --add-port={port}/tcp --permanent
     sudo firewall-cmd --reload
     </copy>
     ```